kutoga/libtbsbincr/README.md

     res += tbs_enc_stmt(a * b);

-    /* A stmt is alwas libe a enc_code, so if multiple stmts are mixed and also code (inside one function) then an index is needed. */ tbs_enc_code_n(TBS_UTIL_COUNTER,
+    /* A stmt is always like a enc_code, so if multiple stmts are mixed and also code (inside one function) then an index is needed. */ tbs_enc_code_n(TBS_UTIL_COUNTER,
         res += tbs_enc_stmt_n(TBS_UTIL_COUNTER, a * b);
         res += tbs_enc_stmt_n(TBS_UTIL_COUNTER, a * b);